 First, let me say you are one of the few outspoken people that took a victory lap after Brennan's security clearance was revoked.

-Uh we know he he literally propagated false information, leaked that dirty dossier with Russian lies to Harry Reed, which became a letter to Comey.
+We know he literally propagated false information, leaked that dirty dossier with Russian lies to Harry Reid, which became a letter to Comey.

-So the American people were fed these lies to influence the outcome of an election and the nefarious work that he did both before the election And after the election, in terms of uh his deep state involvement and undermining both candidate Trump, President elect Trump and now President Trump.
+So the American people were fed these lies to influence the outcome of an election and the nefarious work that he did both before the election and after the election in terms of his deep state involvement in undermining both candidate Trump, President-elect Trump, and now President Trump.

-Yeah, I think that uh John Brennan should have had his um privileges, his security clearance revoked long ago for cause.
+Yeah, I think that John Brennan should have had his privileges, his security clearance revoked long ago for cause.

-In two thousand and twelve he revealed to the media and to ex CIA officers that there was a double agent in Yemen when we discovered the underwear bomber.
+In 2012, he revealed to the media and to ex-CIA officers that there was a double agent in Yemen when we discovered the underwear bomber.

 Right.

-So yeah, time after time he's shown himself not to be a responsible keeper of national security secrets, and so I don't think we should let him within a mile of anything that is uh top secret.
+And so I don't think we should let him within a mile of anything that is top secret.

-All right, you were by the way, and I gotta give you credit.
+You were, by the way, and I got to give you credit.

-You had filibustered Brennan's nomination ahead the CIA.
+You had filibustered Brennan's nomination to head the CIA.

-You had his number as early as twenty thirteen.
+You had his number as early as 2013.

-What uh what was it at the time that bothered you besides the incident you mentioned?
+What was it at the time that bothered you besides the incident you mentioned?

 I was very suspicious about him.